 Give patients more control

 Everyone wins when you make the patient experience more interactive, effectively streamlining operations to accommodate more patients.
-According to an article on Advisory Board, 81 percent of patients would schedule a doctor’s appointment online if they could, and 40 percent of patients would consider switching providers for doctors with online access.
-Plus, our research shows 26 percent of appointments scheduled were for the same day or next day, making it easy for both new and longtime patients to fill up empty time slots.
+According to Advisory Board, 81 percent of patients would schedule a doctor’s appointment online if they could and 40 percent would consider switching providers for online access.
+Plus, our research shows that roughly a quarter of appointments are scheduled for the same day or next day, making it easy for both new and longtime patients to fill up empty time slots.

 Automate routine office tasks

 With the right systems in place, a growing number of patients doesn’t have to mean increased strain on your staff.
 While some things always require a personal touch, basic tasks like appointment confirmations and reminders don’t fall into this category.
 Automating these processes allows your staff to review text confirmations in a matter of minutes, effectively adding hours back into their day.
 This is time they can use to focus on new patients, while also reducing late arrivals, no-shows, and cancellations.

 66 percent of patients prefer text messages for appointment reminders, and 59 percent would like a text message reminder to book their next appointment

 Adding an asynchronous channel for patient communications gives your staff back even more valuable time.
 For example, if patients can send questions via text message, staff can respond when it’s convenient — which saves both sides from having to carve time out of their day for a phone conversation.
 So it’s a win win.

 Enhance your EMR

 Effectively treating a higher volume of patients requires increased efficiency.
 Simplify your practice by integrating your EMR/EHR system with software that will help you provide an elevated quality of care while also boosting productivity.